 “Hi!
 I’m Wambui.
 You must be my date”

-I didn’t realize just seated there, staring at her.
+I didn’t realize all this time I was just seated there, staring at her.
 How rude!

 “Oh, Hi Wambui!
 Finally, we get to meet!
 Please have a seat!”

 She goes into an apologetic rumble; the usual “sorry for being late; you know Nairobi and its hellish traffic…”.
 I wasn’t listening.
 My eyes were fixated on her; trying to take in as much of this beautiful creature as I could; lest I never see her again.
 I wanted to remember her face, her hair, the shade of her eyes; the petite curve of her nose.